Home Desserts Cookies Lemon Drop Cookies

 Lemon Drop Cookies

-Who can resist sweet and zesty cookies so tender, they melt in your mouth?
-These lemon drop cookies will make any occasion extra special.
+Who can resist sweet and zesty lemon drop cookies?
+They’ll melt in your mouth and make any occasion extra special.

-No wonder they’re a staple at holiday parties!
-One bite will surely get you into the Christmas spirit.
+No wonder they’re a staple at parties!
 It’s not a true celebration without these light, airy, and lemony munchies.

 Lemon Drop Cookies